 Upper Knapp Farm, originally known as Nasse Court, was purchased by Mr Thomas Trotman from Sir John Berkeley of Beverstone Castle in 1540.
-Before this little is known of the property except that it fell under the remit of the Manor of Woodmancote, part of the Berkeley estate.
+Little is known of the property before this other than it being under the remit of the Manor of Woodmancote, part of the Berkeley estate.

-The Trotman family were part of a rising class of yoemen made wealthy by the wool and cloth trade in the area.
-It is likely that the family used the large attic rooms of Nasse Court to store and possibly also make on hand looms woollen cloth which they would sell on regular trips to Bristol and London.
+The Trotman family were one of a rising class of merchants and mill owners made wealthy from the wool and cloth trade which was prominent in the area.
+It is likely that the family used the large attic rooms of Nasse Court to store and possibly make, on hand looms, woollen cloth which they would sell on regular trips to Bristol and London.

-Thomas Trotman's son married the daughter of Edward Tyndale, older brother of the famous William Tyndale who was first to translate the bible into English.
+Thomas Trotman's son married the daughter of Edward Tyndale of Slimbridge, older brother of the famous William Tyndale - the first person to translate the Bible into English.

-Much later, deeds from 1690 show the property occupying a substantial area of land and detail many orchards as well as a brew house and duck pond.
+Much later, deeds from 1690 show the property occupying a substantial area of land and detail many orchards, a brew house and a duck pond.
 Another important local family, the Philimores, lived here at that time.

-The listed building contains much of the original fabric.
-Most of the large oak and elm beams, cellars with stone steps, heavy panelling, several original windows and internal doors and a large heavy plated front door remain.
-Builders scribe marks of circles are still visible on an attic beam facing East, a traditional mark for 'warding off evil' drawn in those times.
+The listed building contains many original features including large oak and elm beams, cellars with stone steps, heavy panelling, several original windows and a large heavy plated front door.
+Builders scribe marks of circles and arcs are visible on an attic beam facing East, a traditional mark for 'warding off evil' commonly drawn in those times.